-The Name parameter associated with a user within a tenant in Exchange Online should be unique.
-However, while we sync objects from Azure Active Directory to Exchange Online, the way Name parameter is being evaluated currently led to some conflicts.
-We realized that the current method is not the best method to compute this parameter.
-Hence, we want to move away from current method to a more robust way of generating the Name parameter which is through ExternalDirectoryObjectId (EDOID).
+The Name parameter associated with a recipient within a tenant in Exchange Online should be unique.
+However, while we sync objects from Azure Active Directory to Exchange Online, the way Name parameter (system metadata) is being computed in the backend currently led to some system conflicts impacting reliability.
+We realized that the current method is not the best way to compute this parameter.
+Hence, we want to move away from the status quo to a more robust way of generating the Name parameter which is through ExternalDirectoryObjectId (EDOID) that ensures uniqueness in the system.
+All the long-term reliability enhancements in the backend would be done in line with this change.

 With this new change, when creating a new Office 365 (remote) mailbox from on-premises Exchange Admin Center, the Name field will no longer synchronize to Exchange Online.